 Long-term polyacrylamide gel fillers are a revolutionary product for aesthetic surgery, which are now available to treat a number of aging and aesthetic concerns.
 Dr Lanzer was the first surgeon in Australia to use this product clinically and has been achieving highly successful results with the product since 2002.
-A number of aesthetic corrections can be successfully performed using more long-term facial fillers, ranging from creating a fuller mouth, more beautiful and more prominent cheekbones or smoothing a fold of skin at the corner of the mouth.
+A number of aesthetic corrections can be successfully performed using more long-term facial injectable treatments, facial rejuvenation enhancements ranging from creating a fuller mouth, more beautiful and more prominent cheekbones or smoothing a fold of skin at the corner of the mouth.
 Fillers can be used to lift or build up a flattened nose tip, to lessen the visibility of an unsightly scar, or to eradicate an asymmetry caused by injury.

 Polyacrylamide more long-term filler is a completely transparent gel containing 97.5% water and 2.5% polyacrylamide – which is a biologically inert, non-biodegradable polymer.
 Polyacrylamide gel filler is injected into the skin with a fine needle and the area is then manipulated by the surgeon to achieve the desired result.
 After a short time, the gel will start to feel more natural.